ibm-cloud-docs/dl/about.md

 ![Influencing route priority using AS prepends](/images/as-prepends.png){: caption="Figure 1.
 Influencing route priority using AS prepends" caption-side="bottom"}

-For more information, see [Influencing route preference using AS prepends](/docs/dl?topic=dl-models-for-diversity-and-redundancy-in-direct-link#dl-bgp-path-selection).
+For more information, see [Influencing route preference using AS prepends](/docs/dl?topic=dl-models-for-diversity-and-redundancy-in-direct-link#dl-bgp-path-selection) and [Planning considerations when using AS prepends with VPC connections](/docs/dl?topic=dl-as-prepends-routes).

 ## Direct Link Connect use cases
 {: #connect-use-cases}